* Surprise drop suggests pace of economic recovery is feeble

 * Peugeot chief sounds positive note despite industry's woes

-* Latest data comes as government prepares to unveil 2014 budget
+* Latest data comes as government prepares to unveil 2014

 By Brian Love

 unexpectedly fell in July as oil and coke refining and car

 production shrank, confounding forecasts for the euro zone's

 second-biggest economy to make a solid start to the third

 The data suggests the economy is still fragile after pulling